gbtami/pychess-variants/static/docs/capablanca.md

 ## Intro

-Capablanca chess was created by World Chess Champion José Raúl Capablanca in the 1920s
+Capablanca chess (or Capablanca's chess) was created by World Chess Champion José Raúl Capablanca in the 1920s.
+The game is played on a 10 x 8 board and adds two new hybrid pieces.

 ## Rules